 He retired in 1910, a wealthy man.
 He bought a house in Worcester’s tony Columbus Park neighborhood.
 The neighbors didn’t want him moving in and offered him $2,000 over the price of his house to move out.
 He refused.

-During his career he was said to have earned between $25,000 and $30,000.
+During his career, Major Taylor was said to have earned between $25,000 and $30,000.
 But he lived large and lost his fortune to bad investments, the stock market crash and medical bills.
 He suffered recurrent bouts of shingles throughout the rest of his life.